CHAOS-Community/CHAOS-API-Documentation/source/API.rst

    The ``MCM`` module stands for *Media Content Manager* and does exactly
    that: it contains functions for managing the media in the database.

+   .. extension:: Destination

+      .. action:: Get

+         Gets a destination.

+         :param id: The id the of the Destination
+         :type id: optional
+         :returns: A list of destinations
+         :rtype: DestinationInfo

+         If no ``id`` is given, all destinations will be returned.

    .. extension:: Object

       The ``Object`` extension gets, sets and updates objects in the database.